pierre-rouleau/pel/README.rst

 Essentially PEL:

-- extends the standard Emacs system,
+- extends the standard Emacs system and enhance the synergy in your use of Emacs,
-- adds a large number (661) of convenient commands,
+- adds a large number (667) of convenient commands and provides glue logic to increase feature cohesion and simplify their use,
 - provides the ability to easily install, update a large set (261) of external packages,
 - uses the extremely powerful Emacs customization system to drive activation of features,